 Why monthly and not weekly?
 Well, this is not a rule, but an observation.

 I used to do a weekly review of my trading.
 It is useful.
 But, it does not really tell me my overall performance.
 In other words, the weekly review is kinda ‘short-sighted’.

 Why is it so?
 Let’s take an example, during the FOMC meeting week, the market might be a little bit choppy, most likely traders are waiting for the interest rate decision.
 I might be trading extremely well during this kinda week, or I might be chopped to pieces.
 Does the result of the week itself tell me a little about my over performance as a trader?
 Nah, I don’t think so.

 So, why do we spend time to analyse the result of the week, and feel ‘happy’ or even ‘devastated’ about it?
 And subsequently thinking about ‘maybe I should not trail my stops’, ‘maybe I should wait when the candle closes above yesterday’s high’ , blah, blah , blah.
 Maybe I should change the system rules! again?!?
 I don’t see a point.

 In fact, it is similar to trading.
 Do not trap yourself in the 5-minute charts and forget about the hourly chart or even daily chart.
 Why?
 Over the long run, the big picture tells you more about the ‘truth’.

-I would think a monthly, quaterly , and a yearly review of the overall trading performance are pretty adequate.
-Tracking monthly cost of trading, reviewing mistakes, analysing the system performance over difference weeks, or even seasons.
+I would think a monthly, quarterly, and yearly review of the overall trading performance is pretty adequate.
+Tracking monthly cost of trading, reviewing mistakes, analyzing the system performance over different weeks, or even seasons.
 That’s more effective, well, to me.